Mathieu7483/holbertonschool-printf/README.md

 ```
 Important note: Do not push any `main.c` files into your project's root directory.
 Our `main` files will include your main header file (`main.h`) via `#include "main.h"`.

-For acces the manpage :
+For access the manpage :
 ```Bash
 ~/Holberton/holbertonschool-printf$ man ./man_3_printf
 ```